Paris (CNN) — It's one of the most popular destinations in the world, but Paris can be intimidating for visitors.

 PATRICK KOVARIK/AFP/Getty Image

-For only 1.70 euros, you'll discover the smell of the Parisian Metro, a blend of sweat, garlic, onions and pee.
+For a pittance, you'll discover the smell of the Parisian Metro, a blend of sweat, garlic, onions and pee.
+So romantic!

 If you enter the Metro in a good mood, you'll exit with a craving to kill somebody.